Offirmo/offirmo-monorepo/stack--current/3-advanced--browser/css--foundation/src/vars--const/README.md

-= CSS vars that should NOT be overriden
+= critical CSS vars we absolutely need in this foundation layer and that that should never need to be overriden